sys-bio/AntimonyEditor/DEV_INSTRUCTIONS/DevInstructions.md

 If any changes are made to Conversion.js or libantimony.js in the root folder, make sure those changes are reflected in the public/Conversion.js or public/libantimony.js files as well.
 This is because the deployed page utilizes the version in the public/ folder.

 Additionally, make sure to update the version number before deploying.
-Navigate to HeaderMenu.tsx and update the versionNumber constant (line 87).
+Navigate to HeaderMenu.tsx and update the versionNumber constant.

 Run "npm run deploy" in terminal to deploy the changes.